shivampruthi/Linear_Regression_Analysis_using_Gradient_Descent/README.md

 # Linear_Regression_Analysis_using_Gradient_Descent

-This repository contains Python code for performing stock market analysis using linear regression.
-The project involves utilizing the gradient descent optimization technique to improve the linear regression model's accuracy and predict stock prices based on relevant features.
+This repository contains Python code for performing data analysis using linear regression.
+The project involves utilizing the gradient descent optimization technique to improve the linear regression model's accuracy.

 ## Overview

-The main objective of this project is to implement linear regression using gradient descent for analyzing stock market data.
+The main objective of this project is to implement linear regression using gradient descent for analyzing data.
 The dataset used (`data.csv`) comprises two columns: one representing relevant features related to the stock market (e.g., time, trading volume) and the other representing the corresponding stock prices.

 ## Contents